vuejs/rfcs/active-rfcs/0045-in-tag-comments.md

 as SFC templates, inline string templates, and tooling paths that feed source into `@vue/compiler-dom` or `@vue/compiler-core`.

-It does not apply to in-DOM templates because browsers do not preserve comments inside an opening tag's attribute list.
+It does not apply to in-DOM templates because browsers do not preserve this syntax as Vue source.
 SFC block opening tags such as `<script setup lang="ts">` are also out of scope because they are SFC descriptor metadata, not template content.

 ## Error handling

-Unterminated in-tag comments should emit the same `EOF_IN_COMMENT` diagnostic as ordinary comments.
-Nested comments and malformed `<` sequences should follow the same diagnostics Vue already uses for ordinary comments, attribute names, and unquoted attribute values.
+Line comments end at a line terminator.
+If the opening tag itself is left unterminated after the comment, Vue should report the same diagnostics it already uses for unterminated tags or malformed attribute lists.

+A single `/` that is not followed by another `/` should continue to use the existing self-closing-tag or malformed-attribute paths.
+Malformed `<` sequences inside the attribute list should also keep their existing diagnostics.

-## AST and code generation
+## Code generation

-In-tag comments are source-level nodes: parser consumers, language tools, and formatters can inspect or preserve them, but runtime codegen treats the element as if the comments were absent.
+In-tag line comments are source-level annotations: parser consumers, language tools, and formatters can inspect or preserve them, but runtime codegen treats the element as if the comments were absent.
 This is what makes line-level `@vue-expect-error` possible without changing the generated render function.

-Transforms that iterate over `ElementNode.props` must explicitly check for in-tag comment nodes before handling an entry as an `AttributeNode` or `DirectiveNode`.
-A transform may use the comment for source-level tooling semantics, or explicitly do nothing when it only affects runtime behavior.

-## Implementation sketch
+# Implementation sketch

-The compiler tokenizer already has distinct states for scanning attribute names, attribute values, and normal comments.
-The implementation can add an in-tag comment state entered from the attribute-list scanning states when the tokenizer sees `<!--`.
+The compiler tokenizer already has distinct states for scanning tag names, attribute names, attribute values, and normal comments.
+The implementation can recognize `//` from opening-tag attribute-list states and append a comment entry to `ast.comments`.

 At minimum:

-- from the tag-name scanning state, detect `<!--` after consuming at least one tag-name character, finalize the tag name, create an in-tag comment node, then return to `BeforeAttrName`;
-- from `BeforeAttrName`, detect `<!--`, consume through the next `-->`, create an in-tag comment node, then return to `BeforeAttrName`;
+- from `BeforeAttrName`, detect `//`, consume through the next line terminator, create an in-tag line comment entry, then return to `BeforeAttrName`;
-- from `AfterAttrName`, allow `<!--` only after finalizing the current attribute as a no-value attribute, create an in-tag comment node, then return to `BeforeAttrName`;
+- after a complete attribute or directive has been finalized, allow the same `//` handling before the next attribute;
-- never enter this state from `BeforeAttrValue`, attribute value states, directive argument states, or closing-tag states;
+- never enter this state from tag-name scanning, attribute-name scanning, `BeforeAttrValue`, attribute value states, directive argument states, or closing-tag states;
-- do not call the existing `oncomment` callback for in-tag comments as child comments.
-Instead, the parser should append the in-tag comment node to the current element's `props` list.
+- do not call the existing `oncomment` callback for in-tag line comments as child comments;
+- do not append these comments to `ElementNode.children` or `ElementNode.props`.

-The public compiler AST shape changes by widening `ElementNode.props`.
+The public compiler AST shape changes by adding an `ast.comments` property.
+`ElementNode.props` does not need to be widened for this feature.

 Suggested tests:

-- `@vue-expect-error` before an attribute or directive is preserved in `ElementNode.props` before that prop entry;
+- `// @vue-expect-error` before an attribute or directive is preserved in `ast.comments` with source location before that prop entry;
-- comments immediately after the tag name, before/between/after attributes, and in self-closing tags;
+- comments before, between, and after attributes, including self-closing tags;
 - comments around static attributes, directives, shorthands, dynamic arguments, and `v-pre`;
-- `comments: true` and `comments: false` both retain in-tag comments in `ElementNode.props`;
+- `comments: true` and `comments: false` do not affect in-tag line comments in `ast.comments`;
-- duplicate attributes, unterminated comments, quoted attribute values, and codegen all keep their specified behavior;
+- duplicate attributes, unterminated tags, quoted attribute values, and codegen all keep their specified behavior;
-- transforms that iterate props explicitly distinguish in-tag comments from attributes and directives.
+- `ElementNode.children` and `ElementNode.props` do not contain in-tag line
+  comments.

 # Drawbacks

-This further separates Vue template syntax from native HTML and must be documented as compile-time syntax that is not available in in-DOM templates.
+This is Vue-specific syntax and must be documented as compile-time syntax that is not available in in-DOM templates.

 It adds complexity to the HTML tokenizer, especially around attribute states that already handle malformed and IDE-partial input.

-The compiler AST needs a new prop-list node kind.
-Vue transforms and ecosystem parsers, formatters, syntax highlighters, and language tools will need to recognize it instead of assuming every `ElementNode.props` entry is an attribute or directive.
+The compiler AST needs a new `comments` collection.
+Vue tooling and ecosystem parsers, formatters, syntax highlighters, and language tools will need to recognize it if they want to support this syntax.

-There is a very small behavior change for templates that currently contain comment-like text inside opening tags.
-Such templates are already malformed and currently produce surprising attributes or text.
-This proposal changes them to the behavior authors almost certainly intended.

 # Alternatives

 Keep the current behavior.
 Users can continue placing comments before the whole element or relying on blank lines and attribute ordering.
-This avoids parser and ecosystem churn, but leaves long component tags without local documentation.
+This avoids parser and ecosystem churn, but it does not provide line-level directives for individual attributes or directives.

-Allow comments only in SFC templates and not in other string-template compiler entry points.
-This would reduce the in-DOM confusion slightly, but it would make compiler behavior depend on where the same source string came from.
+Use `<!-- -->` inside opening tags.
+This matches normal template comments, but it breaks the expectation that Vue templates remain close to HTML parser syntax and gives visually identical comments different `comments` option behavior depending on where they appear.

-Treat in-tag comments as whitespace and discard them during parsing.
-This would avoid changing the AST shape, but it would make the feature much less useful for language tools and formatters that need to preserve comments in the attribute list.
+Treat in-tag annotations as whitespace and discard them during parsing.
+This would avoid changing the AST shape, but it would make the feature much less useful for language tools and formatters that need source locations.

+Insert in-tag comments into `ElementNode.props` or `ElementNode.children`.
+This would preserve source order locally, but it would force prop or child transforms to handle nodes that are not actually props or children.
+A top-level `ast.comments` collection keeps the annotation side-channel explicit.

 Keep `@vue-expect-error` as an element-level comment before the whole tag.
-This avoids new syntax inside opening tags, but it loses the line-level precision needed when only one attribute or directive in a large multi-line tag is expected to fail type checking.
+This avoids syntax inside opening tags, but it loses the line-level precision needed when only one attribute or directive in a large multi-line tag is expected to fail type checking.

-Introduce a Vue-specific attribute comment syntax such as `v-comment`, `# comment`, or `// comment`.
-These alternatives would avoid overloading HTML comments, but they would create new syntax that is harder to explain and less consistent with the rest of Vue templates.

 Use JavaScript comments inside directive expressions: